 Since our founding in 2002, our school community has grown from a few dozen to over a thousand members.
 Throughout this remarkable growth, various school committees have borne responsibility for tending to the needs of children and their families.
 Some of these include:

-- The Equity & Inclusion Committee (E&I) – Comprised of members from various constituencies of the school community, E&I meets monthly and steers a variety of projects and initiatives intended to enhance the school's diversity efforts.
+- The Equity & Inclusion Steering Committee (E&I) – A board-level committee comprised of members from various constituencies of the school community, E&I meets monthly and steers a variety of projects and initiatives intended to enhance the school's diversity efforts.
 The committee strives to both build and sustain a school community that is inclusive, safe, and nurturing for all.

-- E&I hosts Parent Affinity Potlucks; monthly discussions called “At The Table,” which bring together parents and school staff to wrestle with various diversity-related issues and challenges; and Community Film Nights, which provide a forum for thought-provoking discussions among parents, staff, and other community members.
+- E&I Parent Committee - a committee made up of parents who host Parent Affinity Potlucks held for families with members identifying as LGBTQIA+, Black/African-American, monolingual Spanish, having learning differences, or adopted, to name a few.
+They also host monthly discussions called “At The Table,” which bring together parents and school staff to wrestle with various diversity-related issues and challenges; and Community Film Nights, which provide a forum for thought-provoking discussions among parents, staff, and other community members.